-Guy Bailey is a sociolinguist and the 1st president of the University of Texas–Rio Grande Valley.
+Guy Bailey is a sociolinguist and the first president of the University of Texas Rio Grande Valley.

 John Baugh is the Margaret Bush Wilson Professor in Arts and Sciences at Washington University in St. Louis and president-elect of the Linguistic Society of America.

 "Long before #BlackLivesMatter was a hashtag, the contributors to this volume understood, in the 1990s already, that linguistic discrimination against African-American English is one key component in structural violence aka systemic racism against Blacks in the U.S. Each chapter exquisitely documents a particular linguistic, historical or social dimension that makes African-American English a treasure for its speakers and for the community at large.
 The book as a whole is a roadmap for honoring African Americans and their language—thus honoring the very dignity of our lives and our future.
 Indeed our Black lives cannot matter if our languages do not matter."